docker/docs/storage/storagedriver/overlayfs-driver.md

 OverlayFS layers two directories on a single Linux host and presents them as a single directory.
-These directories are called _layers_ and the unification process is referred to a a _union mount_.
+These directories are called _layers_ and the unification process is referred to a _union mount_.
 OverlayFS refers to the lower directory as `lowerdir` and the upper directory a `upperdir`.
 The unified view is exposed through its own directory called `merged`.